galaxyproject/galaxy-hub/content/events/2023-10-09-Single-Cell-Galaxy-Workshop-Freiburg/index.md

 # Pedagogical information

-**Target Audience**: Scientist with no or little Galaxy experience who want to analyse single-cell sequencing data.
+**Target Audience**: Scientists with no or little Galaxy experience who want to analyse single-cell sequencing data.

 **Learning Objectives:**
-* To get introduced to Galaxy as data analysis platform and the GTN training material
+* To get introduced to Galaxy as a data analysis platform and the GTN training material
-* To learn how to use use tools and databases in Galaxy
+* To learn how to use tools and databases in Galaxy
-* Preprocessing, clustering and downstream analysis of single-cell data
+* Preprocessing, clustering, and downstream analysis of single-cell data

 **Training material:**
 For the hands-on course, we will use the [training material](https://training.galaxyproject.org) from the Galaxy Training Network.